schaary/itz_logger/README.md

 ## Usage

-The usage is pretty staight forward.
+The usage is straight forward.
 Require the gem, create an object, configure it and write logs.

 ### Log to the terminal (stdout)